pcaversaccio/white-hat-frontrunning/README.md

 ```

 > [!TIP]
 > When submitting bundles to Flashbots, they are signed with your `FLASHBOTS_SIGNATURE_PK` key, enabling Flashbots to verify your identity and track your [reputation](https://docs.flashbots.net/flashbots-auction/advanced/reputation) over time.
 This reputation system is designed to safeguard the infrastructure from threats such as DDoS attacks.
 It's important to note that this key **does not** handle any funds and is **not** required to be the primary Ethereum key used for transaction authentication.
 Its sole purpose is to establish your identity with Flashbots.
-You can use any ECDSA-secp256k1 key for this, and if you need to create a new one, you can use [`cast wallet new`](https://book.getfoundry.sh/reference/cast/cast-wallet-new).
+You can use any ECDSA `secp256k1` key for this, and if you need to create a new one, you can use [`cast wallet new`](https://book.getfoundry.sh/reference/cast/cast-wallet-new).

 Finally, execute the script: